zhangqianqianhzlh/vggt/README.md

   year={2025}
 }
 ```

+## Updates
+- [June 2, 2025] Added a script to run VGGT and save predictions in COLMAP format, with bundle adjustment support optional.
+The saved COLMAP files can be directly used with [gsplat](https://github.com/nerfstudio-project/gsplat) or other NeRF/Gaussian splatting libraries.

+- [May 3, 2025] Evaluation code for reproducing our camera pose estimation results on Co3D is now available in the [evaluation](https://github.com/facebookresearch/vggt/tree/evaluation) branch.

+- [Apr 13, 2025] Training code is being gradually cleaned and uploaded to the [training](https://github.com/facebookresearch/vggt/tree/training) branch.
+It will be merged into the main branch once finalized.

 ## Overview

 Visual Geometry Grounded Transformer (VGGT, CVPR 2025) is a feed-forward neural network that directly infers all key 3D attributes of a scene, including extrinsic and intrinsic camera parameters, point maps, depth maps, and 3D point tracks, **from one, a few, or hundreds of its views, within seconds**.